-U.S. Environmental Protection Agency, Washington
+U.S. Environmental Protection Agency, Washington, D.C.

-Abstract Integrated Assessment Models (IAMs) couple representations of the natural climate system with models of the global economy to capture interactions that are important for the evaluation of potential climate and energy policies.
-The U.S. federal government currently uses such models to derive the benefits of carbon mitigation policies through estimates of the social cost of carbon (SCC).
+Abstract Integrated Assessment Models (IAMs) couple representations of the natural climate system with models of the global economy to evaluate climate and energy policies.
+Such models are currently used to derive the benefits of carbon mitigation policies through estimates of the social cost of carbon (SCC).
 To remain tractable these models often utilize highly simplified representations of complex natural, social, and economic systems.
-This makes IAMs susceptible to oversimplification by failing to capture key features of the underlying system that are important for policy analysis.
-In this paper we focus on one area in which these models appear to have fallen into such a trap.
-We consider three prominent IAMs, DICE, FUND, and PAGE, and examine the way in which these models represent the transient temperature response to increases in radiative forcing.
-We compare the highly simplified temperature response models in these IAMs to two upwelling diffusion energy balance models that better reflect the progressive uptake of heat by the deep ocean.
-We find that all three IAMs are unable to fully capture important characteristics in the temporal dynamics of temperature response, especially in the case of high equilibrium climate sensitivity.
-This has serious implications given that these models are often run with distributions for the equilibrium climate sensitivity that contain a positive probability for such states of the world.
-We find that all else equal the temperature response function utilized in the FUND model results in estimates of the expected SCC that are up to 25% lower than those derived with the more realistic climate models, while the functions used in DICE and PAGE lead to expected SCC estimates up to 40% and 50% higher, respectively.
+The authors consider three prominent IAMs, DICE, FUND, and PAGE, and compare their highly simplified temperature response models to two upwelling diffusion energy balance models that better reflect the progressive heat uptake of the deep ocean.
+They find that all three IAMs fail to fully capture important characteristics in the dynamics of temperature response, especially for high equilibrium climate sensitivities.
+This has serious implications given these models are often run with distributions for the equilibrium climate sensitivity which have a positive probability for such states of the world.
+The authors find that, all else equal, the temperature response model in FUND can lead to estimates of the expected SCC that are 10-75% lower than those derived using more realistic climate models, while the models in DICE and PAGE lead to expected SCC estimates that are 10-110% and 40-260% higher, respectively.

-Paper submitted to the special issue The Social Cost of Carbon
+Special Issue The Social Cost of Carbon

-JEL Q54, Q58

-Keywords Social cost of carbon; integrated assessment; transient temperature response
+JEL Q54, Q58 Keywords Social cost of carbon; integrated assessment; transient temperature response

-Correspondence Alex L. Marten, National Center for Environmental Economics, U.S. Environmental Protection Agency, Washington, DC 20460, United States; e-mail: marten.alex@epa.gov.
+Correspondence Alex Marten, National Center for Environmental Economics, U.S. Environmental Protection Agency, Washington, D.C.
+20460; e-mail: marten.alex@epa.gov.

-The views expressed in this paper are those of the author and do not necessarily represent those of the U.S. EPA.
+The views expressed in this paper are those of the authors and do not necessarily represent those of the U.S. EPA.
 No Agency endorsement should be inferred.